dvopsway/icilambda/README.md

     - node2.json
   - conf
     - checks.json - used to overide all_checks variable in properties.py
-    - profiles.json - used to override monitoring_profiles variablkes in properties.py
+    - profiles.json - used to override monitoring_profiles variable in properties.py

 ### Configs in properties.py